tc39/proposal-temporal/docs/timezone-draft.md

   getOffsetNanosecondsFor(absolute : Temporal.Absolute) : number;

   /** Given the calendar/wall-clock time, returns an array of 0, 1, or
+   * 2 (or theoretically more, but not in any currently known time zone)
-   * 2 absolute instants that are possible points on the timeline
+   * absolute times, that are possible points on the timeline
    * corresponding to it.
 In getAbsoluteFor(), one of these will be
-   * selected, depending on the disambiguation option. */ possibleInstants(dateTime : Temporal.DateTime) : array<Temporal.Absolute>;
+   * selected, depending on the disambiguation option. */ getPossibleAbsolutesFor(dateTime : Temporal.DateTime) : array<Temporal.Absolute>;

   /** Returns an iterator of all following offset transitions, starting
    * from @startingPoint. */